Make-School-Courses/DS-2.3-Data-Science-in-Production/README.md

 - Pass all projects according to the associated project rubric
 - Pass the final summative assessment >=75%
 - Actively participate in class and abide by the attendance policy
-- Make up all classwork from all absences
+- Make up classwork from all absences

 ##  Information Resources